Resources in iSchool: Internet Safety-Elementary

 - iSafe material is in a password-protected area of the course.
-School personnel should contact the district coordinator, Paula Setser-Kissick, for the Enrollment Key.
+School personnel should contact the district coordinator, Paula Setser-Kissick, if they do not have the appropriate credentials.

 Since there isn't unlimited time to teach Internet Safety, it's important to cover the information with students in a way that's meaningful as well as efficent.
 The district has created a curriculum that rotates focus topics by grade level -- while still covering all topics required -- and strives to touch on different aspects of Internet Safety.
 Schools are not required to follow the curriculum.